Rapid Response and Rebuilding: Youth Homelessness

 What’s Going On & Helpful Links

-There has long been a firewall between the IRS and immigration enforcement in order to encourage undocumented people to file taxes, as they are legally required to do.
-Tax returns contain a ton of sensitive data including addresses, information about family members, where people work, etc.
+There has long been a firewall between the IRS and immigration enforcement in order to encourage undocumented people to file taxes, (as they are legally required to do).

 Resources & How to Get Involved